 Exams will be in-class and closed book.
 The format for exams will be a combination of multiple choice, short answer and essay questions.
+The exams will be the most difficult part of the course.
 The best way to prepare for exams is to keep up with the readings/homework and to attend class.
 Make-up exams will not be given unless arrangements are made prior to the date of the exam.